conduitio-labs/conduit-connector-google-sheets/README.md

 1. https://www.googleapis.com/auth/spreadsheets.readonly
 2. https://www.googleapis.com/auth/spreadsheets

-After the credentials.json is generated, download the json file and place it inside your root project.
-To generate token file(i.e token_UnixTimeStamp.json), run `./google-token-gen` from the root project.
+After the credentials json is generated, download the json file and place it inside your root project.
+Rename this file to `credentials.json`.
+To generate token file(i.e token_UnixTimeStamp.json),
+run `./google-token-gen` from the root project.
 A browser window will open, to verify the gmail account followed by the consent page.

 Once successful, you will get the following message: